-Route the mains cable from below through the strain-relief device located on the right side and the ferrite core.
+Guide the mains cable from below through the strain-relief device on the right side.
+Remove the AC terminal.

-The ground conductor must not be routed through the ferrite core and must be connected with a loop so that if the strain relief device fails, the ground conductor is disconnected last.
+The ground conductor must be connected with a loop so that if the strain-relief device fails, the ground conductor is disconnected last.

-For more information on the strain relief device, see chapter Cross section of the AC cable on page 58.
+For more information on the strain-relief device, see chapter Cross section of the AC cable on page 58.